 MESSAGE FROM THE DIRECTOR - DAN BROOKS

-Like Coach Myers’ school, ours is precisely organized, longer than most schools, and is very much geared toward instruction and individual attention.
+Like Coach Myers’ school, ours is precisely organized, and it is very much geared toward instruction and individual attention.
 It is a school, not a camp.
 Coach Myers felt – and I very much agree – that students should not be forced to learn from multiple teachers.
 This inevitably leads to confusion.
-Therefore, we will adhere to a 4:1 student to teacher ratio, and your child will remain with the same coach and assistant throughout his or her six days at Duke.
+Therefore, we will adhere to a 4:1 student to teacher ratio, and your child will remain with the same coach and assistant throughout his or her five days at Duke.
 This way, a real bond will develop between instructor and student that will last for years after the school is over.

 I am very particular in selecting our staff of coaches, many of whom have been with us since the school started.
 Only college coaches and professionals who are experienced and truly passionate about teaching golf will be hired.